fergusonr/OutlookExport/README.md

 # Outlook contacts to vCards

-Export Microsoft Outlook contacts to vCard files
+Export Microsoft Outlook contacts to vCard files.
+Suitable for importing into Andriod contacts